L. Martin Griffin: Stopping a freeway and a nuclear power plant

 Griffin also helped stop a planned freeway from the Golden Gate Bridge through West Marin to Sonoma County, which would have enabled construction along its route.
 The freeway was touted by then California Governor Edmund G. Brown as part of a plan to locate 150,000 new residents on the Northern California coast, including substantial housing development in what was to eventually become Point Reyes National Seashore.
+Griffin stated: "I went to a meeting [in the late 1950s] on the proposed large freeway going from the Golden Gate Bridge to West Marin and up the Sonoma Coast.
+I picked up a brochure and was horrified when I saw the maps.
+The freeway was going to destroy Bolinas Lagoon and Tomales Bay.
+I knew we needed to save this."

 He also helped to derail the planned Bodega Bay Nuclear Power Plant at Bodega Bay on the Sonoma coast.
 The plant, to be located atop the San Andreas Fault, was in the first stages of construction on Bodega Head when it was halted.
 Griffin also worked to stop a proposed water pipeline from the Russian River to Marin.

 The executive director of Audubon Canyon Ranch, Scott Feierabend, commented in July 2010 that Griffin's work to save the coastal areas of Marin and Sonoma Counties was crucial, stating to the Marin Independent Journal "He saw that the whole coastlines of Marin and Sonoma were such a treasure.
 He understood if he could acquire keystone properties along the coastline they would be impediments to any linear construction."

-"I went to a meeting [in the late 1950s] on the proposed large freeway going from the Golden Gate Bridge to West Marin and up the Sonoma Coast.
-I picked up a brochure and was horrified when I saw the maps.
-The freeway was going to destroy Bolinas Lagoon and Tomales Bay.
-I knew we needed to save this.” - Dr. L. Martin 'Marty' Griffin Jr., interviewed in 2010 regarding his role in stopping development on the Marin and Sonoma County coastline.